lhcb/glossary/glossary/S.md

 # S

+## S-ODIN {#S_ODIN}

+A «TFC» readout supervision module responsible for generating necessary information and commands, see the [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf) and «ODIN».

 ## Sandbox {#Sandbox}

 A small collection of files passed along with your job.
 The sandboxes are stored on the DIRAC server and removed after a limited time.
 The files they contain must be small.